 The merchant fought off the ape and, although badly injured, managed to drag himself from the room.
 He shouted for help from the servants, who tended him for the night.

 At first light the following morning they summoned up the courage to enter the silent room.
-There, lying in a pool of blood was the body of Sir Rowland, but of the ape there was no sign.
+There, lying in a pool of blood was the body of Sir Roland, but of the ape there was no sign.

 Legend has it that the ghost of the ape returns to the castle on dark, stormy nights where he has been seen and heard by passers-by.
 Why does the ape return?
 Nobody knows…